the-modem-distro/pinephone_modem_sdk/docs/SETTINGS.md

 - Look at the first line where it says `ACTION=="add", SUBSYSTEM=="usb", DRIVERS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", ATTR{power/control}="auto"`
 - And change it to ON `ACTION=="add", SUBSYSTEM=="usb", DRIVERS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", ATTR{power/control}="on"`

+If the modem USB disconnections occur on incoming calls, then you may try [some known workarounds](https://gitlab.gnome.org/GNOME/calls/-/issues/605).

 2. Audio volume is too low
-- Edit the ALSA UCM config file `/usr/share/alsa/ucm2/PinePhone/VoiceCall.conf` and look for the following parameters:
+- Edit the [ALSA UCM config](https://www.alsa-project.org/alsa-doc/alsa-lib/group__ucm__conf.html) file `/usr/share/alsa/ucm2/Allwinner/A64/PinePhone/PinePhone.conf` (or `/usr/share/alsa/ucm2/PinePhone/VoiceCall.conf` on older setups; [see the alsa-ucm-conf repository](https://github.com/alsa-project/alsa-ucm-conf)) and look for the following parameters:
   - `AIF2 DAC Playback Volume`
   - `AIF2 ADC Capture Volume`
 - Replace their values with `80%` or `90%` (some people noticed that 90% gets echo at the other side of the call, but doesn't happen to everyone, so feel free to experiment with the most suitable values for you)